 Other sources of securities law and soft law

 In addition to the above, there are various national laws that impact the Luxembourg securities markets.
-For instance, the amendments in 2016 to the Luxembourg act dated 1915 on commercial companies (the Companies Act) enabled additional types of companies to issue cleared and listed debt securities.
+For instance, the amendments in 2016 to the Luxembourg act dated 1915 on commercial companies, as amended (the Companies Act) enabled additional types of companies to issue cleared and listed debt securities.
 These amendments have considerably increased the attractiveness of private limited liability companies as issuance vehicles.
-The Companies Act also sets out the rules governing bondholders meetings and managerial responsibility, as well as the rules for preparation of financial accounts and their approvals.
+The Companies Act also sets out the rules governing bondholders' meetings and managerial responsibility, as well as the rules for preparation of financial accounts and their approvals.

-The Luxembourg act dated 27 July 2003 relating to trust and fiduciary contracts, as amended (the Act on trust and fiduciary contracts) recognises trusts that are created in accordance with the convention on the law applicable to trusts and on their recognition made at The Hague on 1 July 1985 and that are legal, valid, binding and enforceable under the law applicable to the trusts.
+The Luxembourg act dated 27 July 2003 relating to trust and fiduciary contracts, as amended recognises trusts that are created in accordance with the convention on the law applicable to trusts and on their recognition made at The Hague on 1 July 1985 and that are legal, valid, binding and enforceable under the law applicable to the trusts.